jayc313/jEmailGenerator/README.md

 On an element with these 3 data attributes:
 'data-eName' 'data-eHost' 'data-eDomain'

-# Further Documentation can be located in both example.html and example.js
+# Further Documentation can be found on the github wiki page: https://github.com/jayc313/jEmailGenerator/wiki